opendatasoft/ods-documentation/source/configuring_domain/02_managing_legal_information/legals.rst

 In the back office, you can configure the licenses available when adding the metadata for a dataset.

-1. From the left menu under Configuration, select Legals.
+1. From the left menu under **Configuration**, select **Legals**.
-2. Go to the Licenses area.
+2. Go to the **Licenses** area.

    .. image:: images/license_configuration.png

-3. In the Labels column, add a license label for each language available on the domain.
+3. In the **Labels** column, add a license label for each language available on the domain.
 The label will be displayed in the drop-down selection in the back office and the Information tab of the published dataset in the front office.
-4. Click the Add license button.
+4. Click the **Add license** button.
-5. In the URLs column, add the URL to the official website of the defined license to find more information about that license.
+5. In the **URLs** column, add the URL to the official website of the defined license to find more information about that license.
 You can only add one URL per language available on the domain.

   .. admonition:: Note
      :class: note